 A client relocating to Monaco, wishes to buy a property in Monaco for €5,000,000.
 The client has available €2,500,000 to bring as collateral to the bank.
 The client wishes to borrow as much as possible, for as long as possible (max initial term of 5 years) for the €5 million purchase and to offset as much of the finance (interest) cost as possible- whilst preserving his capital.

 The bank places €2,500,000 into a fixed income portfolio with an average maturity of 5 years, to match the term of the loan.
 The bonds in the portfolio produce an average annualised return of 4%.
 The lending value of the bond portfolio is set at 80% so therefore the bank can lend €1,750,000 against the invested part.
-The bank may then lend up to a maximum of 100% of the property value to fund the purchase or €3,250,000.
+The bank may then lend additional funds ( subject to bank policy) to fund the purchase or €3,250,000.
 The cost of the loan is as follows (example only and subject to change).

 Loan of €5,000,000 (€1,750,000 loan on invested bond portfolio + mortgage/loan of €3,250,000) at a rate of 3 month Euribor ( e.g. 1%) + 2% = 3% per annum